jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A bot that checks if you have cheapest price for beverage package, excursions, etc. Does not price out the actual cruise!
-You need to run manually or inside a cron job
+You need to run manually or inside a cron job.
+If you run home assistant, an addon will be posted shortly

+This is not a hack.
+Developed only with Firefox and knowedlge of python.
+All the API calls are visible in the Firefox inspector.

 # Install
 Download the files